 Other key questions to ask about an advisor’s investment approach are how they measure success and what the tax implications of their investment strategy are.
 Advisors should ideally be measuring progress against your defined financial goals within your timeline and risk tolerance rather than trying to beat the market.
 It’s important to ask an advisor whether they’re explicitly taking taxes into account when they’re investing your assets as this could significantly impact your net returns.

-10. How Often Do You Communicate With Your Clients?
+Question #10: How Often Do You Communicate With Clients?

 This question can you give you a glimpse into a typical client experience with an advisor.
 By finding out how often an advisor is in touch with his or her clients, you can get a sense of whether there will be an open line of communication or simply quarterly updates.
 Some advisors may prefer frequent face-to-face meetings, while others may primarily work over the phone or via email.
 Some may be open to phone calls whenever a question arises, while others may prefer to stick to scheduled communications.
 It’s up to you which communication style better suits your needs.

 You should interview at least a few financial advisors before settling on one.
-There are a wide range of financial professionals and it’s important to find one who aligns with your preferences and who you feel like you can trust.
+It’s important to find one who aligns with your preferences and who you feel like you can trust.

 In addition to thoroughly interviewing a financial advisor, you should also do your own research.
-Form ADV, the SEC-filed paperwork where you can find information on a firm’s disclosures, among other things, is a good place to start.
+An SEC-filed Form ADV, among other things, is a good place to start.
 Form ADV will also provide an overview of a firm’s fees, investing approach and offered services.

 If you’re not completely satisfied with the answers you got, don’t hesitate to keep searching.
 Ask friends and family members in similar financial circumstances for recommendations.
 SmartAsset also offers a financial advisor matching tool that can help you find fiduciaries near you based on your preferences.